10 Best Cheap Ski Resorts in Colorado, 2024/25

 Accommodation is where you can really save money by skiing at Purgatory.
 An easy drive down the road from the resort is the lively town of Durango.
 A wide variety of hotels and inns are available to suit every budget.

 With the town being home to Fort Lewis College, plenty of excellent budget eateries catering to students can be found.
-For those into self-catering, the large and well stocked City Market in the center of town is a good go-to grocery store.
+For those into self-catering, the large and well-stocked City Market in the center of town is a good go-to grocery store.

 Purgatory Resort is part of the Power Pass Resorts program meaning that a season pass or multiday pass gets you access to Hesperus, Snowbowl, Brian Head, Sipapu, Pajarito, Nordic Valley, Lee Canyon, and Willamette Pass.
+You'll also get unlimited use of Spider Mountain Bike Park and a free round of golf at Birdie Ranch or Bison Golf Club.

 Official site: https://www.purgatoryresort.com/